 Spinergy are a brand of wheelchair wheels with a special design that are popular with wheelchair users.
 We need to know if your wheels are Spinergy wheels or non-Spinergy wheels as there is a difference in the distance between the fixing points.
 It may have the brand name ‘Spinergy’ on the wheel rim.

 The distance between fixing points on 24″ Spinergy wheels is 512mm, for non-Spinergy wheels this distance is 523mm.
-For 25″ push rims this distance is 535mm.
-The 26″ push rims have fixings 565mm (Spinergy wheels) and 576mm (non-Spinergy wheels).
 If you are not sure which wheels you have then please measure the distance from opposite fixing points (see diagram below) and then select the relevant option.

 There are two common ways of attaching push rims to the wheel: Tab fixings and Riv nut fixings.
 Please see the diagram below to see which attachment method you have.
-Please note that we do not keep the Riv nut fixing push rims in stock and these will have to be ordered specially for you – this will involve a small delay in delivering your order.
+Please note that we do not keep the Riv nut fixing push rims in stock and are not able to order more stock.